kubilus1/gendev/README.md

 The toolchain is now setup with Travis-CI for continuous integration.
 This should ease porting and allow better validation of incoming patches.

-You may decide to build the full toolchain by making sure you have the texinfo package installed, and then:
+You may decide to build the full toolchain by making sure you have the following package installed:
+ - git
+ - build-essential
+ - texinfo
+ - curl
+ - wget
+ - unzip
+ - dos2unix

+and then:
 ```
 $ cd gendev
 $ make